Freelance for a living? Here are five crucial tips that will help you save money and give you peace of mind.

-Sarah Li Cain is a finance and education writer who believes that having a better relationship with money should be everyone’s priority.
-A seasoned international traveler, she took the plunge into freelance life a few years ago.
-She has since written extensively on how to save money and look after the accounts as a freelancer.
+Sarah Li Cain is a expert freelance finance writer.
+A seasoned international traveler, she has since written extensively on how to save money and look after the accounts as a freelancer.

 How can you maximize your savings as a freelancer?